iDereje/PowershellTricks/README.md

 If you have a useful PowerShell script or function that you would like to contribute to this repository, please feel free to submit a pull request.
 Before submitting, please make sure your code follows the PowerShell best practices and includes a clear description of what it does.

-## License

-This repository is licensed under the MIT license.
-See the LICENSE file for more information.

 ## Contact